firmanadiyuda/firmanadiyuda/README.md

 ## Hi there 👋

 You can call me **Firman Adiyuda**.
-I was born in Jakarta, January 25, 2000.
 Since junior high school, I have loved and been involved in IT and Multimedia fields such as Programming, Graphic Design, and Videography.
 Becoming a competent person in the area of interest that I mentioned above is a dream that I must achieve.

-I'm currently studying at **Sebelas Maret University** majoring in **Computer Informatics Engineering Education**.

 I'm good at Laravel Framework, Bootstrap, Tailwind, HTML, and CSS.
 I can also operate multimedia software such as Premiere Pro, After Effects, Photoshop, Illustrator and CorelDraw.